ronsiralak/AllWorkEGCO2nd/README.md

 # AllWorkEGCO2nd
-All aggignment in 2nd EGCO
+All assignment in 2nd EGCO